 Most dogs are basically greedy and will over eat if given the chance.
 Pampered house pets often get too many little feeds between meals: filling them up with cakes and doggie chocolates only shortens their lives and causes them to suffer increasing discomfort.

+If a dog is overweight it is almost certainly because he is being given too much carbohydrate or fat, for which a dog does not have an enormous requirement.
 If such foods are reduced, or even practically eliminated from the diet, then the body will convert stored fat into energy and so lose weight.

 Exercise accelerates the process of breaking down fat reserves, providing the nice healthy appetite worked up is not satisfied by a further gluttonous intake of stodgy food.